133 Density-Based Clustering with HDBSCAN and OPTICS

 133.3.5 3.5 Soft clustering and outlier scores

 Because each point has a \(\lambda\) at which it leaves its cluster, HDBSCAN yields more than hard labels.
 The membership strength of a point can be derived from how deep into its cluster’s \(\lambda\) range it survives, giving soft cluster probabilities.
-The library also exposes GLOSH outlier scores, which compare a point’s \(\lambda\) at departure to the maximum \(\lambda\) reached by its cluster, flagging points that detach early as likely outliers.
+The reference library also exposes GLOSH outlier scores, which compare a point’s \(\lambda\) at departure to the maximum \(\lambda\) reached by its cluster, flagging points that detach early as likely outliers.
 These scores are valuable in anomaly detection, where the question is not which cluster a point belongs to but how firmly it belongs anywhere.

 133.4 4.
 Parameters, Tuning, and Diagnostics